stefanocovino/JSPEC.jl/README.md

 At this point, we need to define a model for our data.
-This can be expressed by regular `Julia` syntax, although the function arguments should be set up to allow JSPEC to convolve the function results with the response matrices and be able to compare the odel prediction with the observation.
+This can be expressed by regular `Julia` syntax, although the function arguments should be set up to allow JSPEC to convolve the function results with the response matrices and be able to compare the model prediction with the observation.

 For instance, with XRT and optical data, it might be something as a simple power-law with local optical and X-ray extinction and absorption: